NavInst/navinst.github.io/platform.md

   <p>❑ custom message.</p>
 </div>

-We provide a <a href="https://foxglove.dev/" target="_blank">Foxglove Studio</a> template to facilitate data visualization and monitoring, as shown below.
+We provide a <a href="https://foxglove.dev/" target="_blank">Foxglove Studio</a> <a href="https://github.com/NavInst/dataset/tree/main/visualization" target="_blank">template</a> to facilitate data visualization and monitoring, as shown below.
 The transformation tree (TF) is also included, allowing users to easily navigate between sensors.
 In our setup, the KVH1750 (item 'a' in the figure above) serves as the origin.

 <div class="row">
     <div class="video-container">